 Annual - Recurring payments every 12 months

-Enter the date of the first payment.
+Enter the date of the first payment following the initial charge.
 This determines the date for every subsequent payment.
 For example, if your first payment is on the 15th, every recurring payment will be on the 15th.

 Note: If you select the 31st of a month, recurring payments will fall on the 30th when a month does not have a 31st.
 For recurring payments in the month of February, Tackle will make the payment on the 28th, unless it’s a leap year in which case Tackle will select the 29th.
 Here’s an example where the first payment is set on October 31st and goes through a month with only 30 days and February when it’s a leap year.